skurtz97/fttemusic/README.md

 ## Development
 Clone the repository `git clone https://github.com/skurtz97/fttemusic`, navigate into the directory that was created, and run `pnpm install`.
 When the install is completed, run `pnpm run dev` to start a development server on port 3000.

+## Deployment

+Just push to the main branch and it will be deployed automatically. `git push -u origin main` or use the vscode integration I set up.